gregoryjscott/content/for-hire/index.md

 ## Show me some code!

 <article markdown="1">
 You bet.
 The source code for all my open source projects is on GitHub.
+If you find anything that looks incorrect then please send me a pull request.
+I'm always grateful for contributions.
 </article>

 <a class="button" href="{{ page._links.oss.href }}">{{ page._links.oss.title }}</a>